Responsive Website

 During my research, I conducted a questionnaire-based interview with twelve customers.
 An empathy map was also incorporated into the research to help me understand the perspective with people that use Festival Travelers.
 Additionally, word cloud was used to visualize the common theme that participants expressed as an overview to develop a new concept for a new design.
 After I conducted my research, I notice the pattern that many participants expressed how dull, unorganized, and unappealing the website appeared to them.
 They expressed wanting to feel excitement when knowing that a particular event will be coming soon.
 So, it was important to create an ambiance that represented excitement, fun, adventure, and curiosity.

 Better quality pictures were included, a gallery for main articles were included, and special effects where it makes things interactive and more convenient for users when navigating through the website.
-But what I could have done differently was create a survey to give to the users get their final thoughts and opinions on the new website design.
-This could have given me more of a transparent overview of their experience and a possible influence in making minor adjustments to the website.
+But what I could have done differently was create a survey to give to the users for their final thoughts and opinions on the new website design.
+This could have given me more of a transparent overview of their experiences and a possible influence in making minor adjustments to the website.
 Videos of festivals presented on the website could have been incorporated for those who wanted a better visual representation of each festival they were reading.
 This would have allowed them to truly be digitally immersed in the culture with the types of songs, dances, and performances that are played in each country.